douglascraigschmidt/LiveLessons/Reactor/README.md

         demonstrates the use of slicing with the Flux takeWhile() and skipWhile() operations.

-. ex5 - This program applies WebFlux and Project Reactor features to
+. ex5 - This program applies object-oriented, functional, and reactive
-        implement an airline reservations app that synchronously and asynchronously communicates with various microservices that
+        programming capabilities to implement a multi-tier Airline Booking App (ABA) as an Intellij project.
+The ABA project showcases a wide range of Java concurrency and parallelism frameworks that are used to synchronously and asynchronously communicate with various microservices to find prices for flights and convert these prices to/from various currencies.
-        find the best price for flight legs and convert from US dollars into other currencies.
-The best price is displayed after all microservices have completed their computations.
+        These price are displayed after the microservices complete their computations.